joyclark/emacs.d/README.md

 # Emacs.d

-This is my personal .emacs.de config focused on Clojure development.
-I use it on a Mac with US Keyboard-Layout.
+This is an .emacs.de config focused for Clojure development.
+It was originally forked from https://github.com/bendisposto/emacs.d (working on a Mac with US Keyboard), but I have modified it slightly so that it will work on my Linux 64-Bit computer with a US Keyboard layout.

-I used a config originally created by Ryan Neufeld (https://gist.github.com/rkneufeld/5126926)
+The original config file was created by Ryan Neufeld (https://gist.github.com/rkneufeld/5126926)

 # Changes